pzivich/zEpid/docs/Time-Fixed Exposure.rst

     print('95% LCL', psi - 1.96*se)
     print('95% UCL', psi + 1.96*se)

-Overall, the SNM results are similar to the other models (RD = -0.088; 95% CL: -0.172, -0.003).
-Instead, we interpret this estimate as: the 45-week risk of death when everyone was treated with ART at enrollment was 8.8% points (95% CL: -0.172, -0.003) lower than if no one had been treated with ART at enrollment across all confounder strata.
+Overall, the SNM results are similar to the other models (RD = -0.09; 95% CL: -0.17, -0.00).
+Instead, we interpret this estimate as: the 45-week risk of death when everyone was treated with ART at enrollment was 8.8% points (95% CL: -0.17, -0.00) lower than if no one had been treated with ART at enrollment across all strata.

 SNM can be expanded to include additional terms.
 Below is code to do that.
 For this SNM, we will assess if there is modification by gender